thadi01/how-to-vim-latex-notes/README.md

 ```
 mkdir -p ~/.vim ~/.vim/autoload ~/.vim/backup ~/.vim/colors ~/.vim/plugged
 ```
-if you don't have or have not created a .vimrc the following:
+if you don't have a .vimrc do following:
 ```
 touch ~/.vimrc
 ```